ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-051417.md

 ## News and Blog Posts

-- "Funky Bob" aka Curtis Maloney has recently started learning Pony and has a [short blog post about his experience so far](http://musings.tinbrain.net/blog/2017/may/11/learning-pony/).
+- "Funky Bob" aka Curtis Maloney has recently started learning Pony and has a short blog post about his experience so far. **Edit**: The link has since gone invalid so we've removed.

 ## RFCs